vladigleba/vladigleba.github.io/posts/basics/change.md

 The elevation of human-made commandments and traditions above the truth of the Bible was already a problem in Jesus’ time, and He warned against it.
 Why?
 Because it is idolatry.
 Idolatry is traditionally defined as the worship of idols—human-made images.
 In the same way, Sunday sacredness is a human-made tradition.
 Just as God did not create the sun as an object of worship, He did not establish the first day as a day of worship; therefore, there is no real difference between worshiping the object and venerating the day.

+He also did not rest on Sunday.
+The Sabbath commemorates God’s rest on the seventh day, so Sunday cannot be the “new” Sabbath for the simple reason that He did not rest on that day.
+We never celebrate a friend’s birthday or a couple’s wedding anniversary on the day it did *not* occur, because these dates are historical, not arbitrary.
+Just as we cannot change the day we were born or married, we cannot change the day on which God rested.[^3]

+[^3]: The same principle applies to Christmas, the supposed birth of Christ on December 25.
+It is highly unlikely that He was born at that time, since shepherds would not have been out in the fields watching their sheep in the middle of winter.
+Whose birth, then, is actually being celebrated on December 25?

 ## What else was changed besides the fourth commandment?

 > And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change *times and laws*: and they shall be given into his hand until a time and times and the dividing of time.
 {% ct 'Daniel 7:25' %}

 The word “laws” is plural, and indeed the Sabbath commandment was not the only one that was changed.
-The Catholic Church removed the second commandment, which prohibits the worship of images, and divided the tenth commandment into two.[^3] However, it is the alteration of the fourth commandment that stands out most, because the Sabbath is the [mark of God’s authority](/posts/basics/sabbath.md#which-commandment-identifies-the-creator-god), identifying Him as the Creator.
+The Catholic Church removed the second commandment, which prohibits the worship of images, and divided the tenth commandment into two.[^4] However, it is the alteration of the fourth commandment that stands out most, because the Sabbath is the [mark of God’s authority](/posts/basics/sabbath.md#which-commandment-identifies-the-creator-god), identifying Him as the Creator.
 To alter it, therefore, is to directly challenge God’s authority.
 This naturally raises the following question: What is the Catholic Church’s mark of authority?

-[^3]: Incidentally, Catholicism teaches that the pope is infallible when he speaks *ex cathedra*—from his authoritative position—yet at the same time asserts that God, the Creator of all, could somehow alter His own divine law.
+[^4]: Incidentally, Catholicism teaches that the pope is infallible when he speaks *ex cathedra*—from his authoritative position—yet at the same time asserts that God, the Creator of all, could somehow alter His own divine law.
 How can this be?

 ## What is the Catholic Church’s mark of authority?